Read committee updates here.

 Some alums have asked how they can ensure their donation will only be used for renovations and not some other purpose.
 The mechanism, regulations and details around “directed donations” and other "capital campaign" type efforts need to be discussed and figured out.
-The next meeting between the Chair and the VP Support is scheduled for Jan 13 and this will be a topic.

 6) When will the renovations be completed?
 Will the house be use-able for Swing Out and/or GC 2021?

 Swing Out 2020 was cancelled on March 17th due to the global pandemic.

 Nearly all contractors have given an estimate of 6-8 weeks to perform the work once started.
 Since the work has not started, it is simply impossible to determine an end date.
 The frustrations this uncertainty is causing to Swing Out and GC committee are understood by the BOD.
 Both Swing Out and GC Committee chairs have been asked to develop "Plan B" options if the house is not useable.
 This is of greater importance to Swing Out than GC given the timelines (Swing Out April 3 2020; GC Jan 2021).

 It should be noted that some other chapters of the Fraternity do not have houses at all; yet are and have been able to hold both undergraduate events and graduate events, including hosting GC.